paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 13. Launch the arm9loaderhax installer
 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 15. The installer will now restore your EmuNAND `NAND.bin` to SysNAND, then install arm9loaderhax to it
-16. Your 3DS should reboot into the CakesFW menu
+16. Your 3DS should reboot into the CakesFW menu.
+If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_a9lh).
 17. Go to "Select Patches"
 15. Deactivate the "Enable emuNAND" patch if it is active
 14. Activate the "Block FIRM partition updates" and "Disable Signature Checks" patches, then press Start to continue